insanity54/monitor-of-the-century/README.md

   - generate a `/config.json` file (see below)
   - npm install
-  - npm test (optional, requies mocha, tests are incomplete and sukky.)
+  - npm test (optional, requires mocha, tests are incomplete and sukky.)

 K now you have two options to keep this thing running in the background.
 One is untested and sukky, the other is tried and true.